-Average raw material prices have decreased from that of 2015 while the company's pricing depends on commodity prices.
+Average raw material prices have decreased from that of 2016 while the company's pricing depends on commodity prices.
 With the business nature of the company, 2 months minimum stock is required and this inevitably creates a gap between actual price charged to customers and actual cost.
 The company strives to improve its raw material and inventory management and change pricing policy to cover existing risks.

-Cost of sales
+2. Cost of sales

-Overall cost of sales have decreased because the company invested in machines and equipment to reduce raw material usage and manufacturing expenses which helps improve profitability.
+Overall cost of sales have decreased because the company had improved production efficiency and cost reduction programs have resulted in decreased material costs and manufacturing expenses which helps improve profitability.